 Infill Development: Changing the Way We Live, Work, and Play in Urban Communities

-Infill development is often seen as an opportunity to address sprawl and its associated problems while at the same time revitalizing and growing existing communities.
+Infill development is often seen as an opportunity to address sprawl and its associated problems while revitalizing and growing existing communities at the same time.
 It reduces the environmental impact of development, promotes resources and land conservation, and strengthens local economies.
 Infill has the ability to revitalize communities, meet housing demands, attract employers, and encourage walkability and use of public transportation.
-It’s changing the face of urban communities for the better.
+It's changing the face of urban communities for the better.

-Follow the Railyards for updates and news on the nation’s largest infill development project that's doubling the size of Downtown Sacramento, CA.
+Follow The Railyards for more information about the nation's largest infill development project that's transforming a former railyards site into a thriving mixed-use community doubling the size of Downtown Sacramento.